 Phase 1 Treatments

-Phase 1 treatment refers to TMJ therapy that is not permanent.
-These include treatments such as splints, retainers, physical therapy, and medication.
+Phase 1 treatments are not permanent.
+Phase 1 includes splints, retainers, physical therapy, and medication.

 Splints and Retainers

-TMJ therapy often includes splints and retainers which can help correct poor bites, decreases stress at the joint level, and reduces muscle hyperactivity including clenching and grinding habits.
+Splints and retainers can help correct poor bites, decrease stress at the joint level, and reduce muscle hyperactivity which includes habitual clenching and grinding.
 Splints cover the whole surface of the teeth.
-The goal is to alter biting surface, correct an imbalanced bite, or change jaw positioning to provide a better bite.
+They work by altering the biting surface or imbalance bit and changing jaw positioning to provide a better bite.

-Retainers are designed to prevent the teeth from moving a shifting back to their original placement after dental work.
-This can also have the beneficial effect of shifting the jaw into proper placement.
-Retainers that cover the teeth surface will also aid against grinding.
+Retainers prevent the teeth from moving a shifting back to their original placement after dental work.
+Retainers try to shift the jaw into proper placement.
+Some retainers also cover the teeth’s surface which will help prevent grinding.

-Physical therapy can be helpful for sore muscles, cervical neck issues, sleep position, improved posture, and self – help advice such as biofeedback.
+Physical therapy can be helpful for sore muscles, cervical neck issues, sleep position, improved posture, and self–help methods such as biofeedback.